collectiveuk/onsi-frontend-interview/README.md

 ### Your Task

-Refactor `SignUp.tsx`, pulling out `PartnerCodeSignUp` to a new component, and ensure that it can call the `partnerCodeSignUp` api endpoint.
-We will need to ensure we are able to collect the right data to send to the endpoint.
+Refactor `SignUp.tsx`, pulling out `PartnerCodeSignUp` to a new component.
+Ensure that it can call the `partnerCodeSignUp` api endpoint.
+We will need to be able to collect the right data to send to the endpoint.

 Please think about form validation and handling any errors you might receive from the API.

 ### Stretch Goal & Discussion

-If you have time, it would be great to think about how you could continue to refactor the `SignUp.tsx` file, and its child components.
+If you have time, it would be great to think about how you could continue to refactor the `SignUp.tsx` file and its child components.